CORS Proxy for Certificate Fetching

 Self-Hosting the CORS Proxy

-If you're self-hosting BentoPDF, you'll need to deploy your own CORS proxy.
+If you're self-hosting BentoPDF, you'll need to deploy your own CORS proxy for digital signatures to work with certificates that require chain fetching.

 Option 1: Cloudflare Workers (Recommended)